 - Include your contact information – The goal of your LinkedIn interactions is to find a way to move the conversation off of LinkedIn and into your business world, so ensure your contact information is up-to-date to give your connections a clear path to follow should they wish to further their relationship with you.

-- Add any Volunteer roles – if volunteerism and corporate social responsibility is highly valued by your ideal client, ensure you fill out your volunteer roles on LinkedIn.
+- Add any Volunteer roles – If volunteerism and corporate social responsibility are highly valued by your ideal client, ensure you fill out your volunteer roles on LinkedIn.
 There’s space to add your responsibilities, and how you contributed to the overall goals of the volunteer organization.

 RELATED – 5 Platforms for Inbound Marketing